 But before starting to talk about why competitive analysis is mandatory to be done in order to increase engagement on Facebook, let’s first cover the need of evaluating a brand’s own posts and performance.

 Or, in other words, with the “get to know yourself” moment, if we continue the comparison started.

 Sure, after you understand your audience’s needs and interests, it’s way easier to craft top-notch content, meant to skyrocket your engagement on Facebook.

 But there will always be posts that will have a greater Facebook engagement than others, and continuously keeping an eye on which are the most engaging Facebook posts will only help you further create equally, or even more awesome content.

 Also, a very helpful technique that sometimes marketers neglect, or just don’t concentrate on that much as they should, is repurposing.

-For example, if you’ve written a blog post that really caught the reader’s attention, you shouldn’t waste the opportunity of not promoting it on Facebook as well, taking that interesting topic and playing with it in a bunch of other creative ways.
+For example, if you’ve written a blog post that really caught the reader’s attention, you shouldn’t waste the opportunity of not promoting it on Facebook as well, taking that interesting topic and playing with it in a bunch of other inventive ways.